zeebo/Godef/README.md

     go get -v code.google.com/p/rog-go/exp/cmd/godef

-NOTE: If you upgrade you golang version(i.e. from 1.4.1 to 1.4.2), you need to rebuild the `godef` to find the correct postion of runtime src:
+NOTE: If you upgrade you go runtime version, for example from 1.4.1 to 1.4.2, you need to rebuild the `godef` to find the correct postion of runtime src:

 ```
 cd $GOPATH/src/code.google.com/p/rog-go/exp/cmd/godef